higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/TOKENOMICS.md

 ## Appendix

 ### Base V1 Supporters\* (15%)
 This allocation is reserved for the token communities that supported the original Higherrrrrrr V1 launch on Base.
-We’ll finalize the airdrop or bridging mechanism for these tokens soon.
+We'll finalize the airdrop or bridging mechanism for these tokens soon.

 ### Migration LP Support\* (5%)
 Designated for the **Migrated Tokens/CULT** liquidity pools.
-The Migrated Tokens side is burned on each trade, while the CULT side directs 0.5% to the “floor” for price stability.
+The Migrated Tokens side is burned on each trade, while the CULT side directs 0.5% to the "floor" for price stability.
 This ensures robust cross-token liquidity pools for migrated tokens from Base.